TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 are initialized.
 That can sometimes be a puzzle to figure that out.

 The rule with maximum three items in the card is implemented by counting _ItemAdded_-events.

+### 22. Implementing state view slices using Live-Projections

+A _Live report_ or _Live projection_ is a query which is calculated from the events every time it is requested.
+This is rarely too slow.
+If it is you can chose a stored projection.

+The code in the is highly dependent on the Axon framework but the principles used are very simple.

+Axon does not provide any help for testing queries, so the has an example of a more manual approach using Test Containers.
+It gets the job done.

+### 23. Implementing Remove-Item and Clear-Cart

+In here it is stated very clearly that the command handler is not responsible for changing the state and attributes of the aggregate.
+The job of the command handler is _to enforce invariants, validate business rules and apply the correct events in case all rules apply_.

+_The sole purpose of the command handler is to make a decision whether a command can be processed by validating the existing state of the system._

+_The only purpose of the event-sourcing handler is to evolve the state of the aggregate._

+_An aggregate's internals only changes because of events that occured, never because of an action._

+Just to make that clear!